-HEOP 160 Bulldozer and Excavator (Sim Lab) 3 cr.
+HEOP 160 Backhoe, Excavator & Bulldozer (Site Lab)

-This course will introduce students to the basic operations of a bulldozer and an excavator to perform fundamental procedures required for operation of each piece of equipment on the job site.
+This course will introduce students to the basic operations of a backhoe, an excavator and a bulldozer to perform fundamental procedures required for operation of each piece of equipment on the job site.
 This lab will provide students with the opportunity to practice basic skills on a job site associated with the equipment operations repetitively.
-This lab will develop proficiency in preparation for an internship.
+The lab will develop proficiency in preparation for an internship.

-Prerequisite(s): HEOP-115 Corequisite(s): none
+Prerequisite(s): HEOP-100, HEOP-115, HEOP-130 Corequisite(s): HEOP-145